langnico/langnico.github.io/_pages/about.md

 News
 ======
+-   December 2025: New preprint: [SuperF: Neural Implicit Fields for Multi-Image Super-Resolution](https://www.arxiv.org/abs/2512.09115).
+See the [project page](https://sjyhne.github.io/superf/) for the demo to super-resolve Sentinel-2 satellite images for any place on Earth.

 -   November 2025: Paper accepted to NeurIPS 2025 Dataset and Benchmark Track (**Spotlight**): [Open-Insect: Benchmarking Open-Set Recognition of Novel Species in Biodiversity Monitoring](https://arxiv.org/abs/2503.01691).
 See [project page](https://yuyan-c.github.io/open-insect-project/) for benchmark dataset and code.

 -   October 2025: Paper accepted in the journal Science of Remote Sensing: [Drone imagery for roof detection, classification, and segmentation to support mosquito-borne disease risk assessment: The Nacala-Roof-Material dataset](https://doi.org/10.1016/j.srs.2025.100306).
 Data and code on the [project website](https://mosquito-risk.github.io/Nacala/]).